gonter/redmine-sync/README.md

 embedded in Wiki text.

 Right now, synchronizing stuff that are related to users work.
+Wiki migration seems to work now too.

-The next step is to attack the Wiki.
+The next step is are Wiki-Attachments.

 Why Perl?
 I'm not fluent enough in Ruby to even consider it as the tool of choice for this problem.
 The script directly talks with